Best Vacations for 60-Year-Olds

 For me, the best thing about traveling is learning about different cultures.
 When I was in Thailand, the group I traveled with met with a monk who explained what his life is like.
 I never realized until then that married men could become monks, even for short periods of time.
 They leave their families, live the life of a monk for months and then return to their normal lives.

-Again, in Thailand, I learned that when an elephant is born in captivity and ready to leave its mother, it is assigned to a handler, with whom it stays for life.
+Again, in Thailand, I learned that when an elephant is born in captivity and ready to leave its mother, it is assigned to a handler, with whom it stays with for life.
 The handler works with the elephant, teaching it.
-It is an amazing bond to see between man and animal.
+It is an amazing bond to see between a human and animal.

-Traveling around the world has opened my eyes and heart to things I hadd read, heard about or studied.
+Traveling around the world has opened my eyes and heart to things I had read, heard about or studied.
 It has brought the world of art, books, movies and history to life for me.

 I have had the opportunity to see, up close and personal, pieces of art that I had only seen in the pages of books.
 Actually seeing Rodin’s The Thinker, Gustav Klimt’s The Kiss and the Sistine Chapel was breathtaking.